 He kept running anyway despite the fact that now there was no chance for him to catch the bus – and suddenly tripped himself falling on his knees and hands – the two folders he was holding in his hands came loose and pages from them were flown away by the winds – and in one of fate’s cruel jokes, it was this moment that it started to rain and altogether heavily.
 Other people who were standing in open ran for shelter, though he didn’t move an inch.
 After looking down on his hands, he was still on his knees, he suddenly started crying – sobs and all; and could be heard at a distance despite that suppressing the sweet sound of rain and music I was listening to.

 The sound of him crying turned the atmosphere so gloomy that all sounds that preceded his sudden wailing seemed to silence and his mourning cut through that silence with an intensity impossible to ignore.

 I took my headphones off.

 ….
-No, may be, he was up for a job interview?
+No, maybe, he was up for a job interview?
 His appearance, his dress and documents in his hand; they all added up.
 Still missing or being late for an interview by itself doesn’t make you so sad.

 This though didn’t cheer him up.

 I have often wondered why I didn’t try to do something for him – it sits at your conscience the inaction in such times.
-I have tried to think of the reasons.
+I have tried to think about the reasons.
 Although any explanation may have been affected by self-justifying bias but still I feel a need to document them.
-One reason is shock – which could explain the inactivity initially and later one gets carried away with the momentum of inaction.
+One reason is a shock – which could explain the inactivity initially and later one gets carried away with the momentum of inaction.

 At length his sobs died, though he still didn’t raise his head.
 He was completely soaked in water.
 Some of the papers from his files must have been destroyed (though a lot seemed to be saved because they were coated with transparent lamination paper).